1. What is a Revaluation?

 6. My assessment is different than the true value of my property.
 Does this mean I am over or under assessed?

-No. Real Estate in North Haven is currently assessed at the state mandated 70% ratio of fair market value as of October 1, 2009.
-After the revaluation, all properties will continue to be assessed at 70% of fair market value as of October 1, 2014.
+No. Real Estate in North Haven is currently assessed at the state mandated 70% ratio of fair market value as of October 1, 2014.
+After the revaluation, all properties will continue to be assessed at 70% of fair market value as of October 1, 2019.
 Your assessment will likely change and the taxes you pay will likely change.
-This will result in lower taxes for people who are currently paying more than their fair share, and higher taxes for those who are currently paying less than their fair share.

 7. How is the Mill Rate established?

-The Board of Finance, through the adoption of the town's budget, establishes the tax rate annually.
+The Board of Finance, through the adoption of the town's budget, establishes the tax rate, or mill rate annually.
 Establishing the mill rate begins with the preparation of the Town of North Haven's budget and concludes with the voters of North Haven's adoption of the budget.

 The simplified formula for determining the mill rate is the Grand Levy divided by the Taxable Grand List.
 The Grand Levy is simply the amount of money the Town needs to generate through the property tax in order to provide town services.
 The Taxable Grand List is the total of all non-exempt assessments for all real estate, motor vehicles, and personal property located within the Town's boundaries.